-- Combat Stilettos: Very much a part of the original costume, the modern Black Canary has thankfully stuck to more sensible flat boots for the most part, although she is sometimes still drawn with them.
+- Combat Stilettos: Very much a part of the original costume.
+The modern Black Canary has stuck to flat boots for the most part, although she is sometimes still drawn with heels.

 - Depending on the Artist: Flats vs. heels, cleavage vs. no cleavage, jacket vs. no jacket vs. bolero jacket vs. longcoat.

 - Depending on the Writer: Black Canary's level of competence.
 Primarily, she's written as being one of the best fighters on the planet, though there's plenty of writers who depict her as "relying too much on her Canary Cry" and depict her skills lacking next to other veterans.

 - Her relationship with Green Arrow.
 Either they are one of the most loving, passionate couples in DC who have had a few bumps but worked through it, or they are a toxic and mutually abusive mess who treat each other horribly.
 It happens frequently enough shippers have to ignore significant portions of their history together.

 - Domino Mask

 - Dinah Drake's original costume had one, but it was abandoned early on.

 - Post-Crisis, pre-New 52 comics will use the domino mask as a quick way to distinguish between Dinah Drake and Dinah Laurel Lance.
 In the Birds of Prey issue where Dinah Laurel closes one of Dinah Drake's unsolved cases, she wears her mother's costume to bring the crook in, and it includes the mask.
 (As well as a regular leotard and stiletto-heeled boots, as opposed to her usual leather and flat-soled boots.)